-Allows the creation of thumbnails from a particular EVS video server.
-See section "Recreating all Thumbnails" on page 18.
+Used to request the creation of thumbnails from a particular EVS video server.
+See section "Recreating all Thumbnails" on page 21.

 Define Shortcuts

 Opens the Define Shortcuts window which gives access to the different lists of keyboard shortcuts defined for most of the actions possible in IPDirector.